Arc'teryx Kyanite AR Hoody Review

 What Other Fleece Jackets Should You Consider?

-The Arc'teryx Kyanite AR is one of the most comfortable fleeces on the market.
-Its athletic cut makes it ideal for hiking, skiing, climbing, or any movement heavy activity, and it's the highest midweight performer in our fleet.
+The Arc'teryx Kyanite AR defines comfort in a fleece with its fit and quality craftmanship.
+Ideal for hiking, skiing, climbing, or any movement-heavy activity, it has a great weight-to-warmth ratio.
 If you are after a technical lightweight fleece, the Patagonia R1 Air Full-Zip Hoody costs a little less and is an exceptional performer, while the Mountain Hardwear Stratus Full Zip will save you even more dollars.

 Ad-free.
 Influence-free.
 Powered by Testing.